michaelperrin/bootstrap-modal-sheet/README.md

 ## Events

-Events of the standard Twitter Bootstrap modal are available as well for modal sheets (see http://twitter.github.com/bootstrap/javascript.html#modals):
+Events of the standard Bootstrap modal are available as well for modal sheets (see http://getbootstrap.com/javascript/#modals-events):

-* show
+* `show.bs.sheet`: Fired immediately when the `show` instance method is called.
-* shown
+* `shown.bs.sheet`: (IE10+ and all other browsers) Fired when the modal sheet has been made visible to the user.
-* hide
+* `hide.bs.sheet`: Fired immediately when the `hide` instance method has been called.
-* hidden
+* `hidden.bs.sheet`: Fired when the modal has finished being hidden from the user.